SMIS-BL-SOLEIL/sSNOM-QC/README.md

 ## Citing this work

-This work is licensed under the Creative Commons Attribution 4.0 International License [(CC BY 4.0)][license-link].
-If you use this code in your work, please cite the paper, once published.
+This work is licensed under the GNU General Public License version 3.

-When explicitly referencing this code, you can use the DOI assigned to the repository.
-For example:

 **_TODO_**